kakavi/metabase/docs/enterprise-guide/serialization.md

 ### Before creating or loading a dump

-If your instance is currently running, you will need to stop it first before creating or loading a dump, unless your Metabase application database supports concurrent reads.
+If your instance is currently running, you will need to stop it first before creating or loading a dump, unless your Kenga Analytics application database supports concurrent reads.
 The default application database type, H2, does not.

 ### Creating a data dump

-To create a dump of a Metabase instance, use the following command in your terminal:
+To create a dump of a Kenga Analytics instance, use the following command in your terminal:

 `java -jar metabase.jar dump [dump_name] --user [example@example.com]`

-The optional `--user` flag is used to specify a default administrator account for cases when this dump is loaded into a blank Metabase instance.
+The optional `--user` flag is used to specify a default administrator account for cases when this dump is loaded into a blank Kenga Analytics instance.
 This user will also be marked as the creator of all artifacts that are copied over to the instance.
 This user's personal collection and its contents will also be included in the data dump.
-If this flag isn't specified, Metabase will assume that the instance into which you're loading already has an admin user (but the load will fail if there isn't an admin user).
+If this flag isn't specified, Kenga Analytics will assume that the instance into which you're loading already has an admin user (but the load will fail if there isn't an admin user).

 ### Loading a dump

-Currently, you can only load dumps into a Metabase instance that were created from the same version of Metabase.
-To load a dump into a Metabase instance, use the following command, where `[my_dump]` is the path to the dump you want to load:
+Currently, you can only load dumps into a Kenga Analytics instance that were created from the same version of Kenga Analytics.
+To load a dump into a Kenga Analytics instance, use the following command, where `[my_dump]` is the path to the dump you want to load:

 `java -jar metabase.jar load [my_dump] --mode [skip/update] --on-error [continue/abort]`